South Kyle Wind Farm

 South Kyle is a consented onshore wind farm consisting of 50 wind turbines and associated infrastructure.
 The project is located 5km to the east of Dalmellington, lying within both East Ayrshire and Dumfries and Galloway.

 Construction commenced in late 2020 with the focus on felling, civil engineering and infrastructure ahead of turbine installation in 2022.
-Read more about the many businesses from across the local area, region and throughout Scotland who are helping us to build South Kyle Wind Farm here.

 Wind farm location map

 This red line boundary map shows the location of the wind farm

 South Kyle Wind Farm will generate a community investment fund worth an estimated £38million over the lifetime of the wind farm.

 Vattenfall is currently working with the local communities of Carsphairn, Dalmellington, Patna and New Cumnock to develop a bespoke fund arrangement reflecting local priorities and aspirations, a process which is being facilitated by our partners Foundation Scotland.

 The process so far

 Due to the challenges presented by Covid-19, in 2020/21 we weren’t able to meet people face to face and instead turned to digital engagement to find out what people’s priorities were for the future fund.